 In the #CutTheChaseChallenge, we’ll cut up our Chase credit cards on video, with the help of a friend or pet, pledging to use a different card instead.
 Then we’ll post the videos on social media to demand that the No. 1 funder of fossil fuels worldwide, JPMorgan Chase, divest from fossil fuels by 2030.

-We’ll all prepare our videos in advance (don’t worry, we’ll send detailed instructions), and then post them on social media (e.g. Facebook, Twitter) on November 22 at exactly 12:00 pm Eastern time (US), UTC-04:00.
-You can participate from anywhere.
+We’ll all prepare our videos in advance (don’t worry, we’ll send detailed instructions), and then post them on social media (e.g. Facebook, Twitter) starting on November 22.
+You can join the challenge any time, and participate from anywhere.

 We’re rolling this out in time for Black Friday, just when banks want us using their credit cards.